Living in a Big Way

-Living in a Big Way (1947) is an American musical comedy film starring Gene Kelly and Marie McDonald as a couple who marry during World War II after only knowing each other a short time.
+Living in a Big Way is a 1947 American musical comedy film starring Gene Kelly, Marie McDonald as a couple who marry during World War II after only knowing each other a short time.
 This was director Gregory La Cava's final film.

 Plot

 Leo Gogarty (Kelly) marries Margaud Morgan (McDonald) after a whirlwind romance just before shipping out to war.
 When he returns, he is surprised to discover not only that his bride is not what she led him to believe, but also that she expects a quick divorce.
-Both Mr. and Mrs. Gogarty must find their place with or without each other in a society still adjusting to peace.
+Mr. and Mrs. Gogarty must find their place with or without each other in a society still adjusting to peace.

-Among the many Gene Kelly dance segments are 'Fido and Me', where Mr. Kelly dances with a dog and a statue, and a sequence on a construction site with a number of children.
+Among the many Gene Kelly dance segments are 'Fido and Me', where Kelly dances with a dog and a statue, and a sequence on a construction site with a number of children.